-In 2017-2018, the Division saw its surplus increased to levels similar in prior years.
-There was reduced staffing costs due to beginning teachers hired during the year and funds set aside for technology replacement in the future.
 In 2018-2019, the Division budgeted a deficit to utilize some of the operating reserves (actual deficit was less than planned).
 In 2019-2020 and 2020-2021, the Division generated surpluses as the expenses were significantly less than budgeted with COVID-19 grant funding and spending conservatively during times of uncertainty.
 The Division also received additional one-time revenues from the transportation capital replacement reserves and proceeds on bus sales previously held by the City of Lethbridge (no longer providing services to the Division).
-In 2021-2022 the Division again has budgeted to utilize some of their operating reserves to ensure that the Division is meeting Alberta Education's reserve cap of 3.15% by August 31, 2023.
-The average yearly surplus over the five-year period is \$411,310, which would equal 0.31% of operating expenditures.
+In 2021-2022 and 2022-2023 the Division again has budgeted to utilize some of their operating reserves to ensure that the Division is meeting Alberta Education's reserve cap of 3.20% by August 31, 2023.